 Tama Star Walnut TW42RZS-SYL Shell Pack in Sunny Yellow Lacquer

 STAR is the flagship line for TAMA drums.
-It takes the knowledge and research Tama have cultivated for the Starclassic series to the next level, by reexamining every detail to enhance shell resonance.
-Walnut has long been favored by furniture makers for both its beauty and durability.
+It takes the knowledge and research Tama have cultivated for the Starclassic series to the next level, by re-examining every detail to enhance shell resonance.
+Walnut has long been favoured by furniture makers for both its beauty and durability.
 As a drum shell material, Walnut's naturally EQ'ed tone has been praised by the drum community for both the stage and the studio.
 The STAR Walnut shells project booming low end with enough cut to be heard through any mix.

 This Shell Pack Contains

 Generation of furniture makers have favored Walnut for its reliable solidness and long-term stability.
 As a drum shell material, Walnut's distinctive warm, fat sound has long been subject of rumor among drum tone aficionados, and new STAR WALNUT are doubtlessly about to rekindle that discussion.